-In New Mexico, a wrongful death claim must be filed by the personal representative of the deceased person's estate.
-In most cases, the personal representative will be a person named in the deceased's estate plan: surviving spouses are common choices for personal representative, as are adult siblings.
-If the personal representative named in the estate plan cannot or will not serve, or if there is no estate plan, the court will appoint a personal representative.
+Some states' laws allow the deceased person's surviving family members to file a wrongful death lawsuit.
+In New Mexico, however, a wrongful death claim must be filed by the personal representative (sometimes called the "executor") of the deceased person's estate.
+In most cases, the personal representative will be a person named in the deceased's estate plan.
+If the personal representative cannot or will not serve, or if there is no estate plan, the court will appoint someone to serve.

-If the deceased person has no spouse or children or is a child under age 18, the child's parents receive the damages awarded in a successful wrongful death suit.
-If there are no surviving parents, damages go to the deceased person's siblings, whether the deceased is a child or adult.
+If the deceased person has no spouse or children or is a child under age 18, the child's parents will receive the damages.
+If there are no surviving parents, damages will go to the deceased person's siblings, whether the deceased is a child or an adult.